troglobit/mdnsd/README.md

 ---------------

-This project is built for and developed on GNU/Linux systems, but should work on any UNIX like system.
+This project is built for and developed on GNU/Linux systems, but should work on any UNIX[^1] like system.
 Use the standard GNU configure script to create a Makefile for your system and then call make.

     ./configure
     make all